kaijagahm/kaijagahm/README.md

 I work mostly in R, although I've dabbled in MATLAB, and I'd like to learn Python soon.

 - 🌱  I'm currently working with the Yale Grammatical Diversity Project ([YGDP](https://ygdp.yale.edu/)) to [manage their research data](https://github.com/kaijagahm?tab=projects).
 Check out the [interactive Shiny dashboard](https://kaijagahm.shinyapps.io/ygdpDashboard/) that I built over the past several months ([code here](https://github.com/kaijagahm/ygdpDashboard)).
-I'm also working on a [relational database](https://github.com/kaijagahm/ygdpDB) for the YGDP
+I'm also working on a [relational database](https://github.com/kaijagahm/ygdpDB) for the YGDP.

 - :fish:  I also work as a database manager for a collaborative project between the [Cary Institute of Ecosystem Studies](https://www.caryinstitute.org/) and the [Jones Lab](https://www3.nd.edu/~sjones20/) at Notre Dame.
 [I track issues for that over here](https://github.com/MFEh2o/db/issues).
 I also built a [Shiny app](https://gahmkcaryinstitute.shinyapps.io/lakeLatLongFinder/) to help researchers locate their study lakes.